How to Install Apache Web Server on CentOS and Rocky Linux

 Step 5: Configure firewalld to Allow Apache Traffic

-2. Once these complete successfully, reload the firewall to apply the changes with the command:
+2. Reload the firewall to apply the changes:

 sudo firewall-cmd --reload

-There are a couple of best practices to use when you’re setting up different websites on the same server:
+The best practices to use when setting up different websites on the same server are:

-1. To create a virtual host configuration file, enter the following into a terminal window:
+To create a virtual host configuration file, take the following steps:

 2. In the editor, enter the following text: